Welcome to the Neighborhood ~ A Short Story by Allen Kopp

 “She’s turning around now and she’s saying something to one of the moving men.
-She’s telling him where to put some boxes.
+She’s telling him where to take some boxes.
 I can almost read her lips because her mouth is so big.”

 “What are you talking about?”
+Carmen said.
 She snatched the binoculars back from him.
 “That’s not the girl, you goof!
 That’s the mother!
 Oh, wait a minute!
 Here’s the girl now, just coming out of the house.”

 “What do I care how to tell them apart?
 Maybe I just want to ignore them and mind my own business.”

 “I think we should go over there and welcome them to the neighborhood.
 That’s what you’re supposed to do when somebody new moves in.”

 “I might just have to tell mother about the collection of questionable magazines hidden in your room.”

 “I don’t have any magazines in my room.”